Email Print Share

 Image with text overlaid about virtual NSF FORECAST webinar on Thursday, June 6, 2024.

-NEW NSF PROGRAM WILL RECRUIT EMERGING CLIMATE AND ADAPTATION SCIENTISTS AND TRANSFORMERS INTO THE STEM WORKFORCE
+NEW NSF FORECAST PROGRAM WILL RECRUIT EMERGING CLIMATE AND ADAPTATION SCIENTISTS AND TRANSFORMERS INTO THE STEM WORKFORCE

-Join NSF program directors from the Division of Research, Innovation, Synergies and Education (RISE) in the Directorate for Geosciences (GEO) regarding the new Focus on Recruiting Emerging Climate and Adaptation Scientists and Transformers (FORECAST) program (NSF 24-558) in a virtual webinar to learn more about this new opportunity.
+Join NSF program directors from the Division of Research, Innovation, Synergies and Education (RISE) in the Directorate for Geosciences (GEO) in virtual discussions about the new Focus on Recruiting Emerging Climate and Adaptation Scientists and Transformers (FORECAST) program (NSF 24-558).
+Three separate outreach events (one virtual webinar and two office hours) will address this program, which will recruit emerging climate and adaptation scientists and transformers into the STEM workforce.

 The FORECAST program seeks to facilitate transitions from status-quo graduate career preparation to student-centered models with an emphasis on building entrepreneurial and innovation capacity through intentional professional development activities.
 Focused on developing cohorts of innovative scholars from emerging research institutions (ERIs) and groups historically excluded in STEM, FORECAST should help develop STEM talent adept in community resilience and the translation of research outcomes for societal benefits.